Skip to content

 Ghazipur is a town to the east of Varanasi, about 80 kilometres distant.
 It’s a very historic town with a lot of colonial heritage.
 Dominated by the imposing tomb of Lord Cornwallis, the British governor-general, the town presents an entire historical landscape of the colony.
 The mausoleum architecture is a monument to the splendour of the time.
 Beyond the colonial background, Ghazipur is one of the most important opium cultivation centres of India and has been a major contributor to India’s entire opium production.

-In fact, the fields of opium poppy peppering the agricultural environment of the town have given the town an unusual edge to its economic character.
-The field of contrasts such as historical landmarks and agricultural significance in Ghazipur encourages tourists to study the layers of history that exist in the town while experiencing the town’s modern-day contributions to the agricultural and economic tapestry of the region.
+In fact, the fields of opium poppy peppering the agricultural environment of the town have given the town an unusual edge to its economic character.The contrasting aspects, including a historical importance and agricultural significance of Ghazipur, encourage the tourists to visualize the town’s layers of history while simultaneously absorbing the town’s contributions to the agricultural and economic tapestry within the region during present days.

 11. Kaimur Wildlife Sanctuary (tourist places near varanasi within 100 kms)